-Occasionally, at a social function or while scrounging through a dumpster in back of Arby’s, I’m asked the question “What do you do for a living?”
+Occasionally, at a social function or while scrounging through the dumpster in back of Arby’s, I’m asked, “What do you do for a living?”

-Sometimes I’ll just say that I work in an ice cream shop or huck a handful of soggy curly fries at them.
-But if pressed, I will cop to the fact that my work is related to the stock market.
+Sometimes I’ll just say I work in an ice cream shop or huck a handful of soggy curly fries at them.
+But if pressed, I’ll cop to trading stocks for a living.

 (insert glazed look in conversationalist’s eyes).

-My mother actually thinks I’m describing something illegal when I tell her money can be made by shorting a stock.
-She’s convinced that it must be some evil endeavor created by a Satan/Hitler/Beiber-type troika.
-Personally, I’ve never had an issue with the concept of shorting, which is probably why I’ve traded for over 30 years.
-But for others who don’t quite understand the concept, I’ve developed a simple way to explain it.
+Personally, I’ve never had an issue with the concept of shorting.
+But for others who don’t understand the concept, I’ve developed a simple way to explain it.
 It goes like this;

-A share of stock is a standardized instrument just like a book or a DVD, meaning every share of Apple is the same as every other share of Apple, just like every DVD of Harry Potter and the Deathly Hallows is the same as every other.
+A share of stock is a standardized instrument just like a book or a Blue-ray, meaning every share of Apple is the same as every other share of Apple, just like every Blue-ray of Harry Potter and the Deathly Hallows is the same as every other.

 Short selling is the same concept; you just replace a share of stock in XYZ company for the copy of the Harry Potter DVD.